pratikshya36/spider_webdev_task3/README.md

   1.Web browsers have built in tool called "XMLHttpRequest".It establishes connection with the URL that we specify and helps us to send or receive data.I created a new instance of this tool by the name xmlhttp.
     xmlhttp=new XMLHttpRequest();
     ![xmlhttp](https://user-images.githubusercontent.com/28576445/27851938-9f4ada44-617a-11e7-98a5-70c520002f45.PNG)
-  2.I used a method of this tool to get data from the url  url="http://api.openweathermap.org/data/2.5/weather?
-    lat="+lat+"&lon="+lng+"&APPID="+api"  where lat and lng are latitude and longitude of the place and api is my API KEY "6ae549aa7de464d892343ab1a948fa14"
+  2.I used a method of this tool"open" to get data from the url  url="http://api.openweathermap.org/data/2.5/weather?lat="+lat+"&lon="+lng+"&APPID="+api" where lat and lng are latitude and longitude of the place and api is my API KEY
+    "6ae549aa7de464d892343ab1a948fa14".It will tell the object to go this URL and get teh JSON object.I sent this request using "send" method
+    When this request receives response I declared an anonymous function and when this request receives a package bag (xmlhttp.readyState==4) and when it is succesful (xmlhttp.readyState==200).
+   I parsed the data to JSON data and obtained the location and temperature.

+   # STEP-5:DISPLAYING THE TEMPERATURE
+   1.I used 2 textboxes.
+   2."update()" receives the data for temperature and location and sends those values to the 2 boxes.

+   # STEP-6:CREATING THE MARKERS
+   1.I added an addListener event such that when the user clicks on the map, a marker is set there.Latitude and longitude are obtained from LatLng object